-Established in 2009, Per Curiam, Anglo-American University Law Review is a flagship legal journal, with a proud, distinguished history of publishing meaningful articles by an array of scholars, including government officials, judges, academics, and lawyers.
-It is organized under the AACE Institute and is published bi-annually.
+Established in 2009, the AA Law Forum, now called Per Curiam: the AA Law Forum, is a flagship legal journal, with a proud, distinguished history of publishing meaningful articles by an array of scholars, including government officials, judges, academics, lawyers, and law students.
+It is organized by the John H. Carey II School of Law and is published annually.

 All content, even by the most respected authorities, is subjected to a rigorous peer editorial process designed to sharpen not only technical accuracy but substance.

-In addition, Per Curiam, Anglo-American University Law Review hosts an annual symposium on a timely issue of concern.
+In addition, Per Curiam: the AA Law Forum seeks to host an annual symposium on a timely issue of concern.